Vantiv/applepay-web-demo-javascript/README.md

 * From Safari on an iOS 10 device with ApplePay support
 * From Safari on a Mac running macOS Sierra that [supports Handoff](https://support.apple.com/kb/PH25169?locale=en_US) (2012 and later hardware)

-After completing a transaction you should see, first, a registration id appear, followed by the results of the transaction to Vantiv IP.
+After completing a transaction you should see, first, a RegistrationId appear, followed by the results of the transaction to Vantiv IP.

 ## Apple Resources